Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime

+Solving for robust controls that satisfy \eqref{eq:cbf2_rob} renders the zero sublevel set \textit{robust} forward-invariant \cite{jankovic2018robust}.
 However, deriving the worst-case disturbance is generally intractable because it requires evaluating all possible disturbance trajectories.
-Instead, we propose to only consider $N$ disturbance trajectories and take the worst-case out of the $N$ samples, resulting in the following practical~\gls*{rpcbf} approximation.
+Instead, we propose to only consider $N$ disturbance trajectories and take the worst-case out of the $N$ samples, resulting in the following~\gls*{rpcbf} approximation:

 We summarize our approach in \cref{alg:pncbf} and \cref{fig:method}.
-Note that \cref{alg:pncbf} must be executed once per control loop to obtain the value $V^{h,\pi}_{T,N}$ and gradient $\nabla V^{h,\pi}_{T,N}$ for the current state for use in the CBF-QP \eqref{eq:cbf-qp}.
+Note that \cref{alg:pncbf} must be executed once per control loop to obtain the value $V^{h,\pi}_{T,N}$ and gradient $\nabla V^{h,\pi}_{T,N}$ for the current state for use in \eqref{eq:cbf-qp}.
 Different approaches can be implemented to perform informed sampling of disturbances.
 For bounded disturbances, the worst-case scenario often occurs at the vertices of the disturbance set (e.g., for disturbance-affine dynamics).
 Consequently, we choose to sample from a mixture of the uniform distribution $\mathcal{U}(\vd_\s{min}, \vd_\s{max})$ and the uniform distribution over the vertices.
-This can be extended to better optimizers to approximate the worst-case samples which we leave as future work.
+Using better optimizers to approximate the worst-case samples will be left to future work.

 While the finite-sample approximation does not guarantee robustness to any disturbance, it does ensure robustness to the specific sampled disturbances within the finite horizon.
 As the number of informed samples approaches infinity, the approximation increasingly captures the true worst-case scenarios.
-For the simulation and hardware experiments below, we use \gls*{pcbf} and \gls*{rpcbf} to refer to their time-discretized finite-horizon and finite-sample approximations as described in this section.
+Theoretical guarantees for this sampling-based approach could be established using random set theory~\cite{molchanov2005theory}, as demonstrated in~\cite{lew2021sampling}. \hh{Furthermore, statistical risk measures could be used instead of the worst-case out of $N$ samples.
+For instance, using \cite{akella2024sample} who bound the risk measure evaluation of a random variable whose distribution is unknown.} However, we leave this for future work.
+For the simulation and hardware experiments below, we use \gls{pcbf} and \gls{rpcbf} to refer to their time-discretized finite-horizon and finite-sample approximations as described in this section.